SimPyClassic/SimPyClassic/docs/source/Tutorials/TheBank2.rst

 counter.
 The program is a simple modification of the one that uses a monitored Resource.

-The SimPlot package is imported at line 3.
+The SimPlot package is imported at #3.
 No major changes are made to the main part of the program except that I commented out the print statements.
-The changes occur in the ``model`` routine from lines 37 to 44.
-The simulation now generates and processes 20 customers (line 43).  ``model`` does not return a value but the Monitors of the ``counter`` Resource still exist when the simulation has terminated.
+The changes occur in the ``model`` routine from #3 to
+#5.The simulation now generates and processes 20 customers (#4).
+``model`` does not return a value but the Monitors of the ``counter`` Resource still exist when the simulation has terminated.

-The additional plotting actions take place in lines 50 to
+The additional plotting actions take place from #6 to #9.
+Lines #7 and
-53. Line 51-52 construct a step plot and graphs the number in the waiting queue as a function of time. ``waitMon`` is primarily a list of *[time,value]* pairs which the ``plotStep`` method of the SimPlot object, ``plt`` uses without change.
+#8 construct a step plot and graphs the
+number in the waiting queue as a function of time. ``waitMon`` is primarily a list of *[time,value]* pairs which the ``plotStep`` method of the SimPlot object, ``plt`` uses without change.
 On running the